Connecting Scripts to MySQL Databases

 In order for your MySQL database to work as intended, it will need a script calling or querying the database for the information it stores.
 In order to do this, you must connect your script to the database with the use of a configuration file.
 If you are unsure where your configuration file is, check this list of different scripts to find its location: Location of Script Configuration Files.

 Database-driven scripts, such as WordPress, WHMCS, and Joomla, will generally have a default configuration file ready for you to edit with the appropriate information.
 Below you will find examples of what this access information will look like:

 Database password = (whatever you picked)

 Username = joe1337 , Database name = joe1337_wrdp1 , Database-user name = joe1337_wp1 , Database-user password = eHTb7%Pxa9

-On shared servers, the database user name cannot be changed to something without the cPanel user name in it.
+The database user name cannot be changed to something on shared servers without the cPanel user name.
 This is to keep database names and usernames from conflicting with other people on the server.